nmilosev/crouton-fedora-wayland/README.md

 You can install an i686 chroot onto a x86_64 Chromebook.
 Specify ```-a i386``` to the installer.
 This way it will take much less space, and you really don't lose anything.
 You will also need to run dnf with [BROKEN AT THE MOMENT DNF DOESN'T RESPECT]

-**What about VirtualBox?**

-VirtualBox would require a patched kernel, so please use the official Crouton if you need VirtualBox.

 How does it look like?
 ---